albar965/littlenavmap-manual/en/APPENDIX.md

 A big thank-you for all people supporting me throughout the beta phase, sending me their log files, screen shots, ideas for improvements, friendly messages and more.

+A huge Thank you! to Paul Watts for his support, for testing, tips and links to incredible tools and for all his work on the manual.

 A very special thank-you to Roberto S. from Switzerland for his valuable input and also helping with his capability to find the most obscure bugs.

+Another big Danke! to Marc from Germany for all his ideas and endless bug reports.

 Thanks to all in the forums who patiently supported me and gave invaluable feedback during the public beta: